 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We’ve also made the website text as simple as possible to understand.
+We have also made the website text as simple as possible to understand.

-AbilityNet has advice on making your device easier to use if you have a disability
+AbilityNet has advice on making your device easier to use if you have a disability.

-However, we know some parts of this website are not fully accessible:
+Parts of this website are not fully accessible.
+For example:

-We’ll consider your request and get back to you in 10 working days.
+If you need information on this website in an accessible format, email Communicationsteam@northlincs.gov.uk We will consider your request and get back to you in ten working days.